 Eargo vs. Phonak

-Eargo is our choice for discrete OTC hearing aids.
-For prescription hearing aid users, Phonak offers a wide range of styles, from completely invisible to behind the ear.
+Eargo is our choice for discreet OTC hearing aids, while Phonak offers a wide range of styles for prescription hearing aids, from completely invisible to behind the ear.

 Corey Whelan Headshot Corey Whelan Health Writer and Patient Advocate